Getting married in Switzerland: the financial advantages and disadvantages

 What are the rules for same-sex marriages?

-Cohabiting couples: the surviving partner is not entitled to any widow(er)’s pension from the 1st pillar.
+Cohabiting couples: the surviving partner is not entitled to a widow(er)’s pension from the 1st pillar.

 Pension fund

-Widowed persons who have been married receive a widow(er)’s pension from the 2nd pillar (pension fund), provided that the surviving spouse is responsible for paying the maintenance of at least one child at the time of the spouse’s death, or is older than 45 and the marriage lasted at least five years; otherwise, at least a one-off compensation payment.
+Widowed persons who have been married receive a widow(er)’s pension from the 2nd pillar (pension fund), provided that the surviving spouse is responsible for paying the maintenance of at least one child at the time of the spouse’s death, or is older than 45 and the marriage lasted at least five years; otherwise, they receive at least a one-off compensation payment, provided this is stipulated in the relevant pension fund regulations.

-Cohabiting couples, on the other hand, come away empty-handed under the 1st pillar, and they cannot designate each other as beneficiaries in their will either.
-Whether benefits can be drawn from the pension fund depends on the pension fund itself.
-As a rule, certain preconditions must be met and the cohabiting partners must submit a declaration of beneficiary to the pension fund during their lifetime.
+Whether or not the bereaved cohabiting partner can draw benefits from the pension fund depends on the pension fund.
+As a rule, certain preconditions must be met, and the insured person must notify their cohabiting partner of a declaration of beneficiary to the pension fund during their lifetime.

-Marriage and pillar 3a: what about retirement assets from private retirement planning?
+Marriage and pillar 3a: what about retirement assets from fixed pension plans?

 Marriage and inheritance: do the spouses of testators have to pay inheritance tax?